Driftwood: Sculptures

+Forts

+Driftwood is commonly used to make a temporary shelter on beaches.

+As a habitat

+Large diameter Sequoia sempervirens logs spent enough time exposed to wave action to round their contours before being driven into the mouth of a narrow ravine by storm surf.
+Sequoia's high tannin content is resistant to decay, so these logs retain structural strength for decades.
+Storm flows within Shorttail Gulch are insufficient to move the logs back to sea.
+This unique habitat at the mouths of small estuaries of the California coast is threatened by the diminished quantity of large redwood logs available in flood waters since the logging of native forests.

 Decline

 With the advent of industrial logging practices, the global quantity of driftwood has declined.
 Early accounts indicate that driftwood was once more plentiful.
-Early photographs of the pacific coast reveal greater amounts of driftwood on the beaches than is present today.
+Early photographs of the Pacific coast reveal greater amounts of driftwood on the beaches than is present today.
 Likewise, when traveling in Dixon Entrance in the late 1800s, George A. Dorsey recorded that many beaches were "piled high with drift, often to a height of sixty feet or more."
 Melting polar ice may also contribute to the decline of Siberian driftwood in the Atlantic as the sea ice enabled driftwood to travel greater distances without becoming waterlogged.